safedv/Rustic64Shell/readme.md

 **Rustic64Shell** is a modern 64-bit position-independent implant, based on [Rustic64](https://github.com/safedv/Rustic64).
 While **Rustic64** was designed as a template, **Rustic64Shell** was built to take things a step further.
 This project introduces advanced features like indirect syscalls and reverse shell, demonstrating how the template can be expanded for more complex scenarios.

 This is a personal project with the goal of improving my skills in modern implant development.
-I see this project as an ongoing journey, and any feedback, improvements, or suggestions from the community are more than welcome—seriously, help me make this better!
+I see this project as an ongoing journey, and any feedback, improvements, or suggestions from the community are more than welcome.

 ## Key Features